-Professor Maria Amparo Cruz-Saco of the Economics Department will lead the second SATA program in Lima, Peru, during the Fall 2016 semester.
-SATA Peru will again be hosted by the Universidad del Pacifico, one of Peru’s premier universities.
-Peru is a a multilingual and multicultural society with a rich cultural history and a variety of archeological sites.
+Professor Maria Cruz-Saco of the Economics Department will lead the SATA program in Lima, Peru, during the Fall 2019 semester.
+SATA Peru will again be hosted by the Universidad del Pacifico, one of Peru's premier universities located in Lima, Peru.
+Peru is a multilingual and multicultural society with a rich cultural history and a variety of archeological sites.
 Peru's economy has been booming in recent years and the level of development and political stability are unprecedented.

 Housing and Cultural Immersion

 SATA Peru is designed to be a culturally-immersive educational experience.
 Students are housed with Peruvian families, selected by the Universidad del Pacifico, in neighborhoods near the university's campus.
+Students can also live in near-by university dorms that offer an independent living format.
+The university campus is located close to various amenities.
 Students interact regularly with their Peruvian peers and they are encouraged to participate in a number of extracurricular activities.
 This includes volunteer work with Universidad del Pacifico partners, as well as attending cultural and sporting events alongside university students.
-The program also includes group trips to Cuzco and the ruins of Machu Picchu.
-Students will have additional opportunities to arrange short travels and day trips on their own.

 Professor Cruz-Saco offers two courses that will be taught in English:

 - ECO 237: ECONOMIC GROWTH AND DEVELOPMENT IN LATIN AMERICA